tsdat/tsdat/docs/source/tutorials/data_ingest.rst

       data_level:    a1
       datastream:    arctic_ocean.ncei_arctic_cruise_example.a1
       history:       Ran by jmcvey3 at 2022-04-29T15:31:32.055678
+|

 Pipeline Tests
 ==============

-The final TODOs listed are for adding detail to the pipeline description and for testing.
 Testing is best completed as a last step, after everything is set up and the pipeline outputs as expected.
 If running a large number of datafiles, a good idea is to input one of those datafiles here, along with its expected output, and have a separate data folder to collect input files.

 .. figure:: global_marine_data/intro23.png